davnn/nearness/README.md

 *nearness* is a unified interface for (approximate) nearest neighbors search.

-Using ``pip install nearness``, nearness only installs the interface and does not add any concrete nearest neighbors search implementation.
+Using ``pip install nearness`` only installs the interface and does not add any concrete nearest neighbors search implementation.
 The following implementations are available currently:

 - [Annoy](https://github.com/spotify/annoy) exposes ``AnnoyNeighbors``